AbelEwnetu/alx-low_level_programming/0x1C-makefiles/README.md

-A read me file for 0x1C.
+a read me file for 0x1C.
 C - Makefiles project mandatory and advanced tasks.